tpoisot/ms_spegen_cooc/intro.md

 community stability [@hass86], and ensuring network persistence [@basc03], there is a need to investigate the extent and properties of this co-occurrence.

 In a previous paper [@pois11c], we argued that the specialisation of different types of interactions is likely to be shaped by the same set of core mechanisms, expressed in a different ways or with different intensities.
-At the community level, this leads to the expectation that relationships between specificity, the co-occurrence of specialists and generalists, and other metrics of community structure should be similar across different types of ecological interactions, although different types of networks, dominated by positive or negative interactions, can be situated along different parts of this gradient [@theb10].
+At the community level, this leads to the expectation that the same relationships between specificity, the co-occurrence of specialists and generalists, and other metrics of community structure would occure for different types of ecological interactions, despite different types of networks, dominated by positive or negative interactions, occupying different parts of this gradient [@theb10].
 In this study, we use a dataset of interaction networks spanning three contrasted types of ecological interactions (herbivory, parasitism, and mutualism), to characterize the extent to which species with different specificities can co-occur within the same community.
 In line with our expectation and past empirical data, we find a continuum from networks of mostly-specialized to mostly-generalized species, with the potential for specialist/generalist co-occurrence being greater at intermediate connectance.
 One central result is that empirical data show consistently more variation in specificities of all species on the upper network level (parasites, herbivores, pollinators; hereafter called “strategy diversity”) than predicted by two contrasting null models.
 This suggests (i) that organisms with very different levels of specificity can co-occur in most natural systems, and (ii) that ecological or evolutionary mechanisms are acting to maintain high diversity in the range of specificities.